PlanaFlor: Brazil’s Green New Deal for Nature-Based Economic Recovery

 - Spatial prioritization for forest legal reserves: balancing restoration and compensation needs by integrating ecological corridors, water protection, carbon stocks, and agricultural land use, ensuring effective implementation of the Forest Code.

-In the current phase of the project, CSF, FBDS, and BVRio are focusing on quantifying the monetary and climatic impacts of PlanaFlor's proposed land-use changes.
-The work includes evaluating the economic value of ecosystem services resulting from restoring degraded areas and converting pastures into sustainable agricultural systems.
-Key services being analyzed are:
+In the last phase of the project, CSF, FBDS, and BVRio focused on quantifying the monetary and climatic impacts of PlanaFlor's proposed land-use changes.
+The work included evaluating the economic value of ecosystem services resulting from restoring degraded areas and converting pastures into sustainable agricultural systems.

 - Provision of non-timber forest products (NTFPs): supporting income generation and food security for local communities.